Saviz-Mohammadi/Blog/blog/content/posts/C++/C++ DSA and STL Intro.md

 <p>
-Whether we decide to use the initial approach with individual variables or opt to employ more complex entities like structs or objects, we still face a fundamental question: "How do we effectively manage a substantial volume of data?".
-This question becomes even more important when we aim to integrate specific and critical functionalities that can be applied to the set of data as well.
+Whether we decide to use the initial approach with individual variables or opt to employ more complex entities like structs or objects, we still face a fundamental challenge: "How do we effectively manage a substantial volume of data?".
+This challenge becomes even more important when we aim to integrate specific and critical functionalities that can be applied to the set of data as well.
 Consider a scenario in which your organization needs to update a student named "Alice" among a pool of 2500 enrolled students.
 In this case, you will need to manually search through the student structures or variables to locate the one that matches the description and make the necessary modifications.
 This is just a single, straightforward task within a relatively modest dataset.
 What if there are more operations, such as identifying the student with a specific SIN number, identifying the student with the youngest age, and various other tasks?
 </p>